 You can add physical fonts that use a supported font technology by installing them in a way supported by the host operating system.
-The recommended location to add per-user fonts on Solaris or Linux is the
+The recommended location to add per-user fonts on Linux is the

 $HOME/.fonts directory which is searched by the platform's